quincycheng/custom-tunnel-setup-for-pam/README.md

 6. Review `nohup.out` to make sure `tunneld` is up & running
 7. Follow the steps from https://nginxproxymanager.com/setup/ to install nginx proxy manager
 8. Create a proxy host with valid SSL certificate (Let's Encrypt) with valid FQDN that points to EC2 IP with TCP port `10443` (tunneld).
-9. (optional) create a proxy with HTTPS that points to local port 81.
-Remove inbound port 81 after vertification.
+9. (optional) create a proxy with HTTPS that points to local port `81`.
+Block inbound port `81` after vertification.

 ### Install tunnel client on PVWA